 Let’s face it…we all love the holidays.
 Still, they can also be a bit stressful, as we struggle to get everything done, finish the decorating, and find the perfect gift.
 The last thing we want is the hassle that comes with an unexpected plumbing emergency.
 The best way to ensure that won’t happen—be prepared.
 Plan so that the holidays’ changes can impose on your home’s plumbing system won’t put a damper on your holiday spirit.

 Anticipate the Effect Holiday Meals Will Have

 It’s not just the significantly larger amount of food, but the types of food as well.
 Many of the delicacies that make the holidays special can put oils and grease in your sinks and garbage disposal.
 Most people don’t realize it, but cold water does a better job of moving waste through your drain system than hot water.
-Before you start doing a lot of cooking, run cold water through the kitchen sink for 5-10 minutes.
-If you have a garbage disposal, clean it out before the holidays by putting a couple cups of ice cubes and some rock salt in the disposal.
+Before you start cooking, run cold water through the kitchen sink for 5-10 minutes.
+If you have a garbage disposal, clean it out before the holidays by putting a couple of cups of ice cubes and some rock salt in the disposal.
 In addition to preventing clogs, you’ll avoid the unpleasant odors that come when food collects in the trap under the sink.

 Plan for Extra Company